Part 2 : Strategies for Kids and Teens with Disabilities to Confront Bullying

 • Changes in their mood – becoming depressed, angry, unhappy

-• Changes in their behaviour, for example wetting the bed
+• Changes in their behavior, for example, wetting the bed

 Cyber-Bullying

-The challenge of coping with cyber-bullying is a terrible knowledge of how widespread the comments and/or photos can go.
-Kids and teens can suffer a terrible sense of shame, humiliation and embarrassment mixed with anger, confusion and frustration.
-Parents feel compelled to do ‘something’ that can comfort their child and save them from any further harm.
-Sadly, the Internet empowers bullies even with new laws in place which prosecute them when they’re found.
+The challenge of coping with cyberbullying is a terrible knowledge of how widespread the comments and/or photos can go.
+Kids and teens can suffer a terrible sense of shame, humiliation, and embarrassment mixed with anger, confusion, and frustration.
+Parents feel compelled to do ‘something’ that can comfort their children and save them from any further harm.
+Sadly, the Internet empowers bullies even with new laws in place that prosecute them when they’re found.
 The lines between someone’s real identity and their virtual identity become blurred, and it’s often difficult to track down someone who knows how to use the technology to hide in cyberspace.

 “By definition, bullying involves an imbalance of power in which the victim lacks the resources to respond in a way that stops the hurtful behavior.”
 Read More.
 The persistence of bullying in our society suggests the need for immediate and ongoing changes to adopt best practices which can address this problem.
 Schools and agencies must have anti-bullying programs and policies plus the structure to support them.
 Teachers, counsellors and staff should be trained to understand and recognize the problem.
 But, there is a need to transform our social environments so that bullying is not just illegal or ‘wrong’ but strongly discouraged.
 Society has a responsibility to create an environment on a large-scale in which bullying will not be tolerated.
 There needs to be an improved process for tracking and reporting incidents not only in schools but other environments such as cyberspace.
 Only then will kids and teens with disabilities find it easier to cope.